DataWorks-NC/quality-of-life-dashboard/README.md

 The Dashboard is built using [Vue.js](http://vuejs.org/), [Vuetify](https://vuetifyjs.com), and [Mapbox GL JS](https://www.mapbox.com/mapbox-gl-js/api/).

+Portions of this code copyright (c) 2016 Mecklenburg County GIS

+Other portions copyright (c) 2018-2023 DataWorks NC

+Code released under an MIT license (see License.txt)

 ## Original source
 This repo was forked from, and draws heavily on, Tobin Bradley's work on Mecklenburg QoL dashboard.
 See their [demo site](http://mcmap.org/qol-dev).